 - Media Planning – by developing the optimal media planning principles for the business.

 - Business Planning – reframing budget setting to deliver fewer, bigger and better campaigns.

 What experience do we have with Zero Based Budgeting?

-We’ve run the Zero Based Budgeting programmes for media and content for various brands, including Unilever and Danone.
+We’ve run the Zero Based Budgeting programmes for marketing services for various brands, including Unilever and Danone.
 Whilst the broad concept is not new, the recent trend in the number of companies embracing Zero Based Budgeting was started by Unilever when it was quite public about adopting the approach in 2016.
 Our Founder, Alex Tait, led the Marketing Communications ZBB programme for the UK and Ireland Unilever business.

-The FMCG / CPG sector was the most visible in adopting it but many other sectors and types of businesses have followed suit.
+The FMCG / CPG sector was the most visible in adopting it but most other sectors and many types of businesses have followed suit.

 What are the benefits of Zero Based Budgeting?

 Based on our experience, we firmly believe that embracing the principles of Zero Based Budgeting can save most brands up to 5-15% of their marketing budget with no impact on growth.

 Brands often then choose either to use this budget as a P&L saving or to reinvest it to fuel growth.